sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 ## Major / Minor / Patch - How Do We Decide?

-We know that an LTS release which has a major semantic version is not a desirable practice.
+We know that an LTS release that has a major semantic version is not a desirable practice.

 So, we will always endeavor to avoid shipping major versions, especially major versions as LTS releases.
 However, sometimes it is unavoidable and we have to ship a major version.

-Our first commitment to you is to make our definitions of major / minor / patch transparent:
+Our first commitment to you is to make our definitions of major / minor / patch are transparent:

 #### Major Version